Draculin

 Draculin (named after Count Dracula) is a glycoprotein found in the saliva of vampire bats.
-It is a single-chain protein composed of 708 amino acids, weighing about 83 kDa.
-It functions as an anticoagulant, inhibiting coagulation factors IX (IXa) and X (Xa) by establishing rapid equilibrium with factor Xa, thus keeping the blood of the bitten victim from clotting while the bat is drinking.
+It is a single-chain polypeptide protein composed of 708 amino acids, weighing about 88.5 kDa when reduced and 83 kDa when non-reduced, and selectively inhibits FIXa and FXa.
+It functions as an anticoagulant, inhibiting coagulation factors IX (IXa) and X (Xa) by establishing rapid equilibrium with factor Xa, and is the first natural polypeptide which has been described to show immediate anti-IXa and anti-Xa properties.
+In addition, Draculin inhibits the conversion of prothrombin to thrombin, preventing fibrinogen from converting to fibrin.
+These two processes inhibit blood coagulation thus keeping the blood of the bitten victim from clotting while the bat is drinking.
 The activation of factor X is a common point between the intrinsic and extrinsic pathway of blood coagulation.
+Activated factor X (FXa) is the sole enzyme that catalyzes the conversion of prothrombine into thrombin, which is vital in the coagulation cascade.
 Draculin is a member of the Lactoferrin family of proteins that functions as an antibacterial protein in other mammals, but has been co-opted in bat evolution to function as an anticoagulant.